 In any money-spinning industry, there are bound to be impersonators and fakes.
-When the Romans first discovered Greek statues, it didn’t take long for imitations to flood the market.
+Not long after the Romans first discovered Greek statues, imitations quickly began to flood the market.
 Similarly, the pharmaceutical industry is a target for fraudsters hoping for a lucrative share of the sales.
-Unlike forged art, however, counterfeit medicines can lead to serious illness – even death – to patients who consume them.
+Unlike forged art, however, counterfeit medicines can lead to serious illness – even death – to consumers.

 Table of Contents

 As we all know, the pharmaceutical industry deals with drugs.
 Expensive drugs.
 The enormous costs of development – including ensuring the safety and effectiveness of these drugs – is reflected in the mind-boggling sales numbers.
 In 2016 alone, the global sales of pharmaceutical products were estimated to be US$967 billion1.
 That’s a lot of digits.

 When a new drug is first approved on the market, regulatory agencies – such as the Food and Drug Administration (FDA) in the U.S. – will usually grant the company that developed it ‘market exclusivity’ for a period of years.
 What this means is that for a certain amount of time (regardless of the status of the patent) the company is allowed to be the sole provider of that drug in the country – that’s a lot of sales!